zalbia/restaurant-reservation/README.md

       responses.
 - Keep domain and web layer separate with DTOs, maintaining strict boundaries via services.
 - Cancelling a reservation soft-deletes it.
 Cancelling cancelled reservations returns 404.
+- Barebones pagination for viewing upcoming reservations from earliest to latest.
 - No HATEOAS.

 ## Assumptions Made